 The Book is Part of a Larger Business Strategy

 Book sales are just one part of my overall business revenue.
 I make income ghostwriting books for other people, coaching authors, as well as through sales of my online courses, but that doesn't mean consistently publishing extremely high-quality books isn't an essential part of my business model.
 It's absolutely essential because it builds my authority as a writing and publishing expert.
-I'm "walking the talk", so to speak.
+I'm "walking the talk," so to speak.
 I would have, perhaps, gained some authority by announcing a book contract, but the respect and authority I'm more interested in getting from my clients and potential clients will come via a demonstration of work ethic by way of consistently writing and publishing great books, not signing deals.

 Timelines

 I'm not the most patient person in the world.
 It takes time to find an agent.
 It takes more time for that agent to sell a manuscript to a publisher.
 It takes even more time to slot that book into the publisher's existing publishing schedule.
-I wanted to get M School into reader's hands quickly, not spend the next two years watching it move slowly through the machinery of some big corporation.
+I wanted to get M School into readers’ hands quickly, not spend the next two years watching it move slowly through the machinery of some big corporation.

 Self-Publishing is Punk Rock